youyanggu/covid19_projections/about.md

 ## How Our Model is Different

 * *Deaths data only*: Our model only uses daily deaths data as reported by [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series).
-Unlike other models, we do not use additional data sources such as cases, testing, mobility, temperature, age distribution, etc. While supplementary data sources may be helpful, they can also introduce additional noise and complexity which can [notably skew results](#mobility-data).
+Unlike other models, we do not use additional data sources such as cases, testing, mobility, temperature, age distribution, air traffic, etc. While supplementary data sources may be helpful, they can also introduce additional noise and complexity which can [notably skew results](#mobility-data).

 * *No public funding*: We are one of the few model [used by the CDC](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html) that receives no public funding, making us a completely independent entity.